Devsstudent/ft_transcendence/README.md

 * A Social system, where users can add other users as friends, block them, invite them to Pong games, see their friends' Pong games live (spectator mode).
 Technologies used:

-Backend: NestJS and Prisma/PostgreSQL for the database.
+Backend: NestJS and Prisma/PostgreSQL for the database.<br/>
-Frontend: Typescript and React.
+Frontend: Typescript and React.<br/>
-Docker.
+Docker.<br/>